akpetty/NESOSIM/README.md

 ```
 anc_data/
 ```
-- Contains temperature-scaled intitial snow depths and the drifting soviet station data that were used for model calibration.
+- Contains region masks, CloudSat scalings and the drifting soviet station data that were used for v1.0 model calibration.

 ### Model Output

 NESOSIM outputs NetCDF files to the location specified in the config.py file.

+The v1.1 output from September 1st 1980 to April 30th 2021 using ERA5 forcing are available on Zenodo: https://doi.org/10.5281/zenodo.6338558

-The v1.0 NetCDF data files for the ERA-I and MEDIAN forced simulations are also hosted on the NASA Cryospheric Sciences Lab website: https://neptune.gsfc.nasa.gov/csb/index.php?section=516
+The v1.0 output using ERA-I and MEDIAN forced simulations (2000 to 2015) were originally hosted on the NASA Cryospheric Sciences Lab website: https://neptune.gsfc.nasa.gov/csb/index.php?section=516.
+We recommend users now utilize the latest v1.1 model output described above.

 Please contact me if you any any questions or thoughts on anything included here (alek.a.petty@nasa.gov) or generate a new GitHub issue if you want to be fancy about it.